Scientific Name

 How to Grow and Care

 Abutilon is not an especially difficult plant to grow.
-During warmer, dry winters, they are sometimes affected by spider mites, and they are known for leggy growth.
+However, they are sometimes affected by spider mites and are known for leggy growth during warmer, dry winters.
 To encourage bushy growth, prune the plant by 25 percent to 40 percent in the late winter, right when new growth is about to start.
-Also, throughout the summer, occasionally pinch off new growth to encourage healthy growth.
-When pruning, make sure to stagger your cuts and remove some large branches to open the plant's canopy.
-As a final note, these plants dislike acidic soil, so it is not necessary to add additional lime to your potting mix.
+Also, occasionally pinch off new growth throughout the summer to encourage healthy growth.
+When pruning, ensure to stagger your cuts and remove some large branches to open the plant's canopy.
+As a final note, these plants dislike acidic soil, so adding more lime to your potting mix is unnecessary.
 Instead, stick with the basic peat-based potting soil and make sure to refresh it as the mixture decomposes and becomes more acidic over time.

 Origin